bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 - Executor VM - 1 CPUs, 200MB memory

-On VM, Mesos is launched with all the required services on Docker in swarm mode via Docker stack deployment.
+On virtual machine, Mesos is launched with all the required services on Docker in swarm mode via Docker stack deployment.

 Host - 0.0.0.0

-List of used ports:
+List of ports to geo access to the services:

 - 8080 - Marathon

-- 5050 - Master
+- 5050 - Mesos Master

-- 5051 - Agent
+- 5051 - Mesos Agent

-- 8888 - SJ Rest
+- 8888 - SJ REST

-- 27017 - Mongo
+- 27017 - MongoDB

-- 2181 - Zookeeper
+- 2181 - Apache Zookeeper

 - 9200 - Elasticsearch